RIPE-NCC/ripe-database-documentation/docs/15.Appendices/03-Appendix-C--RIPE-Database-Query-Server-Response-Codes-and-Messages.md

 Search key doesn't match any known query types.

 **%ERROR:115: invalid search key**
-Search key entered is not valid for the specied object type(s).
+Search key entered is not valid for the specified object type(s).

 **%ERROR:116: unsupported query**
 Versions are not supported for PERSON/ROLE objects.

-**%ERROR:117: version cannot exceed X for this object** Versions are numbers greater or equal to 1 but cannot exceed the object's current versionnumber.
+**%ERROR:117: version cannot exceed X for this object** Versions are numbers greater or equal to 1 but cannot exceed the object's current version number.

 ## Access Errors